A topic from the subject of Kinetics in Chemistry.

 Data Analysis

-• Linear regression: Linear regression can be used to determine the slope and intercept of a linear relationship.
-This information can be used to determine the order of a reaction and the rate constant.
+• Linear regression: Used to determine the slope and intercept of a linear plot, providing the rate constant and other parameters.

 Applications